BASEBALL - Summer 2020

 Team rosters are formed via random selection.
 Parents may request their son be placed on a team with one other child for carpooling purposes only.
 Some carpooling requests may not occur.
 This information needs to be indicated on the registration form (no exceptions).
 Once teams are formed, coaches are responsible for contacting players on their rosters to set up practices and distribute information.

 Wahoo Parks and Recreation utilizes volunteer coaches for all youth sport programs.
 All head coaches are required to attend the coaches' meeting or meet with the league director.
 Instruction on general coaching philosophy and principles as well as sport-specific information will be discussed.
+Coaches may be subject to a background check.

 Playing schedules will be available at the Civic Center and posted on this website.